wjgilmore/dreamfactory-book/README.md

 ### [Chapter 8.
 Production Best Practices](docs/chapter10.md)

-While DreamFactory is already fairly fast, secure and maintenance free out of the box, there are quite a few modifications you can make to enhance your instance.
-We have broken these down into several categories to make focusing on individual features easier, almost as a checklist.
+While DreamFactory is already fairly fast, secure, and relatively maintenance free, there are quite a few modifications you can make to enhance your instance.
+In this chapter we'll provide a wide ranging overview of the many changes you can make to optimize, maintain, and secure your environment.

 ## More Ways to Learn

+Hopefully you'll find this guide indispensable, however it's just one of several learning resources at your disposal.
+Check out the following links to learn more about what else is available!

+### The DreamFactory Wiki

+The [DreamFactory wiki](https://wiki.dreamfactory.com) is our definitive reference guide, providing a terse but comprehensive summary of the platform's key features.
+Here you'll find installation instructions, scripting examples, and a great deal of other information.

 ### Videos